luizbgomide/EclipsePhase2e-ptbr/src/16/12-meshware.md

 **Copylock:** Copylock prevents an infomorph (or ego within a cyberbrain) from copying, whether voluntarily or not, without proper authorization.
 This is used to restrict forks, indentures, and people who don’t trust themselves.
 It also defends against forknappers: brainhackers that attempt to copy the infomorph suffer −30 to their Infosec Tests.
 Copylock also prevents an infomorph from moving between devices or sleeving into a morph.

+**E-Veil:** E-veil obfuscates the presence of designated apps within the infomorph’s code.
+Any attempt to scan the infomorph using Interface is opposed with a Program skill of 80.
+The hidden apps must be designated when e-veil is activated.

 **Enhanced Security:** This meshware installs additional firewall and security layers, making the infomorph/cyberbrain harder to hack.
 Apply a −10 modifier to attempts to brainhack your digital mind.

 <!--sort-union-->

 You can also use this meshware to enter a heightened state of security — Defensive Mode.
 When activated with a quick action, the modifier to brainhack you is increased to −30.
 This lock-down status impairs your functions, however; you cannot use Insight pool while it is active and suffer a −3 Initiative modifier.

-**aE-Veil:** E-veil obfuscates the presence of designated apps within the infomorph’s code.
-Any attempt to scan the infomorph using Interface is opposed with a Program skill of 80.
-The hidden apps must be designated when e-veil is activated.

 **Fault Tolerance:** This module provides redundancy and loadsharing functions.
 You receive AV 5 against mesh attacks.